stcrestrada/gogo/README.md

 feed := pool.Go()

-// Some condition to cancel the pool if someCondition {
+// Cancel all tasks
-    pool.Cancel() // This will cancel all in-progress and pending tasks }
+pool.Cancel() // This will cancel all in-progress and pending tasks

 // Process remaining results (including cancellation errors) for res := range feed {